washingtonpost/docker-ecs/README.md

   templates/
 ```

-The docker-ecs directory would be a subtree merge of this Git project, the templates directory would be any common templates that only apply to your mongodb clusters, the the test and prod directories have the cloud-compose.yml files for your two mongodb clusters.
+The docker-ecs directory would be a subtree merge of this Git project, the templates directory would be any common templates that only apply to your clusters, the the test and prod directories have the cloud-compose.yml files for your two clusters.
 Regardless of the directory structure, make sure the search_paths in your cloud-compose.yml reflect all the config directories and the order that you want to load the config files.

 ## How do I create a subtree merge of this project?
 A subtree merge is an alternative to a Git submodules for copying the contents of one Github repo into another.
 It is easier to use once it is setup and does not require any special commands (unlike submodules) for others using your repo.